Nice-prompt/np-prompt-nicer-api/README.md

 ### Local LLMS with Ollama

-For the Nuance Prompt API to communicate with your local Ollama server, you can use `localtunnel` to expose your local server.
+For the Nice Prompt API to communicate with your local Ollama server, you can use `localtunnel` to expose your local server.
 Here's how to set it up:

 1. Install `localtunnel` globally on your machine: